ibm-cloud-applaunch/fast-news/README.md

          - property1 - lightColor
          - property2 - darkColor

  - **Audience** - Earlier we had a single audience, called ThemeSegment.
-We will change this to include two separate audiences, AndroidSubscribedThemeSegment and AndroidUnsubscribedThemeSegment.
+We will change this to include two separate audiences, SubscribedThemeSegment and UnsubscribedThemeSegment.
-	 - 	Let's define an audience called, **AndroidSubscribedThemeSegment**
+	 - 	Let's define an audience called, **SubscribedThemeSegment**
 	 - Attributes :
-	 	- platforms - Android
 		- subscription - true
-	 - 	Let's define another audience called, **AndroidUnsubscribedThemeSegment**
+	 - 	Let's define another audience called, **UnsubscribedThemeSegment**
 	 - Attributes :
-	 	- platforms - Android
 		- subscription - false
  - Engagement - As defined in Concept 1 an engagement instantiates a feature by setting values.
 In this case, we will define two engagements.
-	 - Create an Engagement, called - **AndroidThemeBlueEngagement**
+	 - Create an Engagement, called - **ThemeBlueEngagement**
 		 - Initialize ThemeBlue feature with,
 			 - lightColor = "#ADD8E6"
 			 - darkColor = "#00008B"
 		 - Initialize Audience,
-			 - Audience="**AndroidSubscribedThemeSegment**"
+			 - Audience="**SubscribedThemeSegment**"
-	 - Create a second engagement, called **AndroidThemeYellowEngagement**
+	 - Create a second engagement, called **ThemeYellowEngagement**
 		 - Initialize ThemeYellow feature with,
 			 - lightColor = "#FFFF99"
 			 - darkColor = "#CCCC00"
 		 - Initialize Audience,
-			 - Audience="**AndroidUnsubscribedThemeSegment**"
+			 - Audience="**UnsubscribedThemeSegment**"

-**Note** - you may create variants within each engagement, for example, within AndroidThemeYellowEngagement you may apply **Concept 3**.
+**Note** - you may create variants within each engagement, for example, within ThemeYellowEngagement you may apply **Concept 3**.

 Once the above is defined in the Console, we have initialized the service in `initAppLaunchSDK()`